lavafroth/publicly/README.md

 Private chats using public keys.

 Publik aims to be an subset of IRC, replacing the "default permit" policy with "invite only".
-New users can be added by modifying the authorization file `authfile` either via the chat interface or by editing it externally.
+New users can be added by modifying the authorization file `Authfile` either via the chat interface or by editing it externally.

 ### Roadmap